mabellan/a-simple-blog/README.md

 1. Clone this repository
 2. Install Docker and Docker Compose
 3. Navigate to the root directory of the cloned repository in your terminal
-4. Run docker-compose up
+4. Run `docker-compose up -d`
-5. Open your browser and navigate to http://localhost:5000/swagger/index.html to access the Swagger documentation
+5. Open your browser and navigate to http://localhost/swagger/index.html to access the Swagger documentation
 6. Test the application using Swagger or your preferred API testing tool

 ## Technologies Used